raccommode/OpenBlackJack/README.md

 - `POST /signup` – Create a new account and receive an access token
 - `POST /login` – Obtain a token for an existing account
 - `GET /me` – Retrieve the authenticated user's profile and balance
-- `POST /game/start` – Start a new Blackjack session (optional bet when authenticated)
+- `POST /game/start` – Start a new Blackjack session (bets accepted for all players; authenticated users have server-side balances)
 - `POST /game/hit` – Draw another card in the active session
 - `POST /game/stand` – Finish the hand and resolve the bet
+- `POST /game/double` – Double the stake on the active hand (requires sufficient balance when authenticated)
+- `POST /game/split` – Split the active pair into two hands (requires sufficient balance when authenticated)
 - `GET /game/{session_id}` – Retrieve the current state of a session
 - `GET /health` – Lightweight health check